scottdomes/scottdomes-blog/content/blog/react-native-sexy-forms/index.md

 If there's an error, it returns a message.
 Otherwise it returns `undefined`.

-We also split things like `secureTextEntry` into a `inputProps` key to designate that they are props that will be passed directly to the underlying input component.
+We also split things like `secureTextEntry` into an `inputProps` key to designate that they are props that will be passed directly to the underlying input component.

 Okay, so that's the plan!
 Our challenge here is to A) make it work and B) make it pretty.